Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

-A \emph{system of relations} for an admissible ideal $I$ is a finite subset generating $I$ as an ideal.
+\nomenclature[Q, 06]{$(Q, R)$}{quiver presentation, where $R$ is a system of relations} A \emph{system of relations} for an admissible ideal $I$ is a finite subset generating $I$ as an ideal.
 Every admissible ideal admits a system of relations $R$ and the pair $(Q,R)$ is called a \emph{quiver presentation} of $A$.
 A system of relations $R$ is called \emph{minimal} if no proper subset of $R$ generates the ideal $I$.
 The following result, giving a homological interpretation of the number of elements of a minimal generating set, encapsulates~\cite[1.1 and 1.2]{Bongartz}.
 We include a proof for completeness both because it will play an essential role in this text and to make things accessible for the diverse audience we are targeting (the exposition in the original reference is aimed at specialists in finite dimensional algebras).

 \begin{Thm}[Bongartz] Let $(Q,I)$ be a bound quiver with $Q$ acyclic and let $A=\Bbbk Q/I$.
 For $v\in Q_0$, let $\Bbbk_v$ be the simple $A$-module $(A/\rad(A))\varepsilon_v$.
 Then, for any minimal system of relations $R$, one has that the cardinality of $R\cap \varepsilon_wI\varepsilon_v$ is $\dim_\Bbbk\Ext^2_A(\Bbbk_v,\Bbbk_w)$. \end{Thm} \begin{proof} For $v,w\in Q_0$, let $R(v,w)=R\cap \varepsilon_wI\varepsilon_v$.
 Let $J$ be the arrow ideal of $\Bbbk Q$.
 We claim that